jabali-jhonatan/comfy-pack/README.md

 pip install comfy-pack
 ```

 ### Create a Pack
-1. Install ComfyPack custom nodes in ComfyUI
+1. Search&Install ComfyUI-IDL custom nodes in ComfyUI with Manager
-2. Design your workflow with parameter nodes
+2. Design your workflow with comfy-pack input/output nodes
 3. Click "Package" button to create `.cpack.zip`

 ### Restore to a ComfyUI project